chharvey/counterpoint/spec/lexical-structure.md

 #### Block Comments
 Block comments begin and end with triple quote marks `"""` (**U+0022 QUOTATION MARK**).
-The triple quote marks *must* be on their own lines (with or without leading and/or trailing whitespace).
+The triple quote marks *must* be on their own lines (with or without leading whitespace).

 ### String Literals